JOELKUNDU/MouldPredictor/index.md

 The performance of the model can be increased by regularly retraining the ANN on the expanding database.
 The performance of the model can also be increased by occasionally hypertunning the model.
 However significant improvement might not happen after the first few uses of this tool

-#### Retrain the model
-Retraining the model allows the ANN to improve its performance by learning from the new data added to the database.
-To retrain the ANN the user has to follow the following steps.
-- The user has to open the **Model** tab from the navigation bar on the top of the screen
-- The user has to scroll down to the bottom of the screen.
-- The user has to click on the button labelled **Retrain the model**
-- This user can observe the process happening in the terminal window that opens along with the utility
-- **NOTE**: This process will take time.

 #### HyperTuning the Model
 Hyper-Parameter tuning allows the model to tweak its setting automatically to better perform on the given dataset.
 This utility is fully automatic and requires no input from the user.
 To HyperTune the model, the user has to follow the following steps.
 - The user has to open the **Model** tab from the navigation bar on the top of the screen
 - The user has to scroll down to the bottom of the screen.
-- - The user has to click on the button labelled **Auto-HyperTune the model**
+- The user has to click on the button labelled **Auto-HyperTune the model**
 - This user can observe the process happening in the terminal window that opens along with the utility
 - **NOTE**: This process will take time.